 - Name Of Young

 - Fun Fact

-- Silkie hens are excellent mothers and will tid-bit food with her young.
-This means she goes over to the food or treats, has a bite, then calls the chick over to her to share.
-Silkie hens will raise any bird as their own and have been known to patiently sit on a clutch of duck or geese eggs until they hatch.
+- Silkie hens are excellent mothers and will raise any bird as their own, even being known to patiently sit on a clutch of duck or geese eggs until they hatch.

 - Biggest Threat